 1. Increased Efficiency

-By analysing 20% of users diving the 80% of the results, you can mark the areas of your website or app to focus more.
-This will increase your efficiency at work and will provide you better results.
+By analyzing 20% of users, dividing the 80% of the results, you can mark the areas of your website or app to focus on more.
+This will increase your efficiency at work and will provide you with better results.

 2. Improved User Experience

-By focusing on your most active and engaged users, you can enhance an overall user experience.
-That you can do by delivering the targeted and relevant content as well as designing features that truly align the needs of target audience.
+By focusing on your most active and engaged users, you can enhance the overall user experience.
+You can do this by delivering the targeted and relevant content.
+It is useful while designing features that truly align with the needs of the target audience.

 3. Higher ROI

-Optimising your efforts for those users most likely to convert leads to the biggest efficiency.
-This will result in the higher return on investment in your UI UX Design.
+Optimizing your efforts for those users most likely to convert leads to the biggest efficiency.
+This will result in a higher return on investment in your UI UX Design.

 4. Reduced Frustration

-It happens when users are satisfied to your website, app, or any product of yours.
-They are less frustrated and this led to improved customer satisfaction rates.
-This will increase the time of their stay at your website.
-It means low bounce rate.
+It happens when users are satisfied with your website, app, or any product of yours.
+They are less frustrated, and this has led to improved customer satisfaction rates.
+This will increase the time of their stay on your website.
+It means a low bounce rate.

 5. Increased Engagement

-If you focus on active users, helps to increase engagement, with your website or app.
-This will make users more still to your website, and the page reviews will be higher.
+If you focus on active users, it helps to increase engagement with your website or app.
+This will make users more still to visit your website, and the page reviews will be higher.

 Examples of How the Pareto Principle Can Be Applied to UX Design

 When it comes to UX design, this principle can be applied in different ways.
-For example, at the time of designing a homepage, a designer might prioritise the 20% of the users who generate 80% of the traffic.
-Likewise, in software design, they focus on the 20% of the feature, which users depend on most, to enhance impact, and usability.
+For example, while designing, a designer can prioritize the 20% of the users who generate 80% of the traffic.
+Likewise, in software design, they focus on the 20% of the features that users depend on most.
+This approach is excellent to enhance impact and usability.

 Tips on Making the Most of the Pareto Principle in UX Design